rgrove/sanitize/README.md

 * Standalone CSS stylesheets
 * Standalone CSS properties

+However, please note that Sanitize _cannot_ fully sanitize the contents of `<math>` or `<svg>` elements, since these elements don't follow the same parsing rules as the rest of HTML.
+If this is something you need, you may want to look for another solution.

 ### HTML Fragments

 A fragment is a snippet of HTML that doesn't contain a root-level `<html>`